Observationally driven Galactic double white dwarf population for LISA: Results

 \section{Results}

-We feed our default DWD synthetic catalogue ($\alpha = -1.3$ and $f_{\rm DWD} = 0.0095$) into the pipeline described in Section~\ref{sec:gwg}, setting the mission lifetime to $T_{\rm LISA}=4$\,yr, and the SNR threshold to $\rho_0=5$.
-In the following, when reporting our results, we use a more conservative SNR threshold of 7.
+We feed our default DWD synthetic catalogue ($\alpha = -1.3$ and $f_{\rm DWD} = 0.0095$) into the pipeline described in Section~\ref{sec:gwg}, setting the mission lifetime to $T_{\rm obs}=4$\,yr, and adopting conservative SNR threshold to $\rho_0=7$.

 Our default model yields $\sim 60 \times 10^3$ detectable DWDs with SNR $>7$, which is higher than previous estimates.
 In Fig.~\ref{fig:strain_plot} we show the sample of detected DWDs (grey points) and the residual spectrum after subtracting the detectable sources (solid orange line).
-The residual spectrum constitutes the unresolved confusion foreground from our simulated DWD population (cf. Section~\ref{sec:gwg}).
+The residual spectrum constitutes the unresolved confusion foreground from our simulated DWD population (see Section~\ref{sec:gwg}).
 For comparison, we also show the confusion foreground resulting from the BPS-based DWD population of \citet{kor17} employed in the \textit{LISA} mission proposal \citep{lisa}.
 We note that the shape of the two foreground signals is significantly different.
-In particular, the one based on the DWD population constructed in this study sharply drops at 2\,mHz, while the BPS-based one extends up to 3\,mHz.
-Note that the extension of the DWD foreground is of particular relevance for the detectability of extreme mass ratio inspirals that are expected to be at the detection threshold at a few mHz frequencies \citep[e.g.][]{Babak2017, bon20}.
+The observationally driven foreground is higher at $f<1.5\,$mHz, then it sharply drops at 2\,mHz.
+In comparison, the BPS-based one extends up to almost 3\,mHz.
+Note that the exact extension of the DWD foreground is of particular relevance for the detectability of extreme mass ratio inspirals that are expected to be at the detection threshold at a few mHz frequencies \citep[e.g.][]{Babak2017, bon20}.